Classical Pilates vs contemporary. What’s the difference and which is right for you if you’re in Stourbridge

 A final thought

 Pilates was never meant to be rushed.
 It was designed as a practice — something you return to, refine and grow into.
-It helps you feel more at home in your body.
+Classical Pilates in particular has a depth that's hard to replicate — rooted in a clear, time-tested system that keeps giving the more you commit to it.